zack1284/Project-GB760/README.md

 The code:
 python server.py --filename=temp.json

-You should following message if success:
-Successfully write into tweets.txt

 4. Compute frequencies of words and phrases.
 The code below would generate the frequency of the word important.
 Example code: